 A federal judge has ruled that the destitute town of Vallejo, California, which filed for Chapter 9 municipal bankruptcy last year, can petition the bankruptcy court to allow it to void and renegotiate labor agreements with local unions.

-the today, “municipal bankruptcies are so rare that until the Vallejo ruling, it was not clear whether a city could get out of its union contracts in Chapter 9.”
-Times notes
+The decision is significant.
+As the Times notes today, “municipal bankruptcies are so rare that until the Vallejo ruling, it was not clear whether a city could get out of its union contracts in Chapter 9.”

 The judge clarified this matter by ruling that federal bankruptcy law, under which Chapter 9 falls, trumps California state labor law that prohibits such renegotiations.

 The decision isn’t applicable to states themselves, which can’t declare bankruptcy.